-The agave used in Una Vida tequila is grown in our distillery’s own fields.
-The blue weber agave are specific to small regions in Mexico, prominently Jalisco.
-Our plants reach full maturity between 7-8 years.
+Una Vida is made with only 100% Blue Weber Agave.
+The Blue Weber are specific to small regions in Mexico, prominently Jalisco.
+Our plants reach full maturity between 5-7 years.
 Each plant is then harvested by a “Jimador”who removes the leaves surrounding the heart of the agave plant, also known as the piña.
-Only the piña is used to make tequila.
+ONLY the piña is used to make tequila.

-Once cooked, the piñas are transported to a milling area for their sugars to be extracted.
-There mechanical crushers are used to separate the fibers from the juices or “mosto.”
+Once cooked, the piñas are then transported to a milling area for their sugars to be extracted.
+Mechanical roller mill crushers are used to separate the fibers from the juices or “mosto.”
 Once the piñas are minced, they are then washed with water and strained to remove the mosto.

-During the fermentation process the sugars are transformed into alcohol in stainless steel vats.
-The mosto is placed in these vats where it sits for a 72 hour period.
+After the juice has been extracted it gets transported to vats for the fermentation process.
+Yeast is then added and during the fermentation process the sugars are transformed into alcohol in the stainless steel vats.
+The mosto is placed in these vats where it sits for a 72-hour period.

-Our tequilas are aged in American white oak barrels.
-Our Reposado is aged for 6 months and our Añejo is aged for 18 months.
+After distillation Una Vida Blanco goes to bottling or into storage tanks until it’s ready to be bottled.
+Our Reposado and Añejo tequilas are aged in American white oak barrels.
+Our Reposado is aged for 4 months and our Añejo is aged for 18 months.
 The longer the tequila ages, the more color and tannins the final product will have.